 - Preheat oven to 375º.

-- Bring water, butter, salt and pepper to a boil in medium saucepan.
-Remove from heat.
+- Bring water, butter, salt, and pepper to a boil in a medium saucepan.
+Turn off burner.

-- Drop by tablespoonfuls onto parchment lined baking sheet.
+- Drop by tablespoonfuls onto a parchment-lined baking sheet.
 Bake for 30-40 minutes till firm and golden.

 Recipe from my sister, Katie